terraform-ibm-modules/documentation/terratest.md

-Execute the following command to run the testcase on your local machine
+Execute the following command to run the terratest cases on your local machine

 ``` bash
 cd test